k64ret/cv64/README.md

 ### Building

-Run, the following...
+Place a Castlevania 64 (USA v1.0) ROM in the root of the project, and rename it to `baserom.z64`.
+Then run, the following...
 It's that simple (supposed to be, anyway).

 ```sh
 make